ionic-team/ionic-portals/website/docs/how-to/using-a-capacitor-plugin.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Ionic Portals uses Capacitor under the hood, meaning that you can use existing Capacitor Plugins in your Portals.
+Ionic Portals uses Capacitor under the hood, meaning that you can use [existing Capacitor Core Plugins](https://capacitorjs.com/docs/apis) in your Portals.
 These plugins allow Portals to use native functionality without much setup on either the native or web developers part.

 <Tabs
     defaultValue="ios"